Celebrating Aging Through the Arts

 - Help seniors stay connected to the outside world, as well as interact with people of all ages.

 Founded over 40 years ago as The Arts and Humanities Resource Center for Older Adults, Creative Aging Cincinnati, a 501(c)3, serves Seniors in the Greater Cincinnati area.
 Creative Aging's mission is to provide arts and humanities programs that improve the quality of life of older adults in the Greater Cincinnati Area.
+Creative Aging's vision is to be Greater Cincinnati's primary resource for enriching seniors through the arts.
 Our programs and performances stimulate participants' minds, creativity, and sense of self.

 In 1975 Sr. Joan Leonard presented a series of literature classes to members of the Over-the-Rhine Senior Center.
 The discussions in these classes were so well-received by the seniors and those who worked with them, that they led to the development of other programs designed to foster interest, creativity, and participation in the arts among older adults.